How ScreenLeash works

 Usage is tracked automatically

 The Chrome extension monitors your active tab.
-When you're on a tracked website, seconds accumulate.
+When you're on any of the websites in a goal, seconds accumulate toward that goal's ceiling.
 Everything is synced to the database — nothing is lost if you close your browser.

 Tracking pauses when you're idle, when the tab is in the background, or when you switch to an untracked site.
 Only active, foreground time counts.